trashbirdecology/luisdva.github.io/_posts/2017-11-02-export-iteratively.md

   creditlink:
 published: true
 ---
+## May-2019: Updated again to keep up with changes to the _group\_map_ function in _dplyr_ 0.8.1.
-## Dec/2018: I've updated the code in this post to use functions from dplyr 0.8.0 and a tidier approach in general.
+### Dec-2018: Updated the code in this post to use functions from _dplyr_ 0.8.0 and a tidier approach in general.
 Read more about this upcoming release [here](https://www.tidyverse.org/articles/2018/12/dplyr-0-8-0-release-candidate/).

 After running some data wrangling demo sessions with my research group, a lab mate emailed me with the following question: